IllusionMods/KeelPlugins/README.md

 To use, set your preferred settings normally and then save them with the new buttons in the studio menus.
 Now when loading a character or starting the studio these settings will be used.

-#### DragAndDrop
-Adds drag and drop support, making it possible to load characters, outfits, scenes and poses by dragging them into the game window.
-Support for each card types depends on the game and the current scene of the game.

 #### GraphicsSettings
 Exposes the game's graphics settings and some other values for editing.
 The default settings on the plugin may be too heavy for some computers so remember to tweak them.